dspringuel-va/blog-posts/solid-principles/README.md

 These two parts seem contradictory.
 How can we extend a class behavior without modifying it.
 The answer is *abstraction*.

 Let's go back to the example mentionned in the previous section.
 Let's say we have a module that is responsible for reporting.
 At first we have a `HoursReporter` class that is responsible to report the employee's time by the hour.
 This is very specific case.
 If we want to add a `WeeksReporter`, we'll have to adapt the reporting module, which violates the *closed for modification* part of the principle.
-Furthermore, if the reporting module changes, all the depending modules will have to be rebuilt (re-compiled, re-tested and re-deployed).
+Furthermore, if the reporting module changes, all the depending modules will have to be rebuilt (recompiled, retested and redeployed).

 As mentionned above, the answer to this problem is abstraction.
 Let's replace the `HoursReporter` class in the reporting module by an abstract class `EmployeeReporter`, which is extended in by the `HoursReporter` class.
 The best thing about this now is that the `HoursReporter` class can be extracted from the reporting module into it's own module.
 Thus, the reporting module doesn't know anything about the specific `HoursReporter` anymore.
 Furthermore, if another type of reporter is needed (e.g. the `WeeksReporter`), we only need to extend the abstract class in the reporting module.

 At that point, the reporting module respects the Open/Closed Principle.
 The module is open for extension (through the `EmployeeReporter` class) and closed for modification, which means that the reporting module doesn't have to be modified in order to add a new behavior.

 Finally, this is probably the most important principle in this group.
 It is the heart of object-oriented programming that allows great flexibility and reusability with a minimal maintenance.
 However, it doesn't mean to abstract everything all the time.
-Since abstraction comes with a cost (in time and complexity), benefits are seen when it is applied to part of the system that changes frequently.
+Since abstraction comes with a cost (in time and complexity), benefits are seen when it is applied to parts of the system that change frequently.

 ## The Liskov Substitution Principle